 What I do – a Plant-Based diet with a Vegan lifestyle!

 As I mentioned, I eat a diet high in unprocessed, plant-based foods (ie whole fruit and vegetables), along with small amounts of good quality meat (I aim for just 1 portion a day at my main meal).
 I also include some eggs in my protein intake, and half a pint of raw milk each day as my body thrives on it.
 Raw milk replaces the bacteria and fungus our body uses to clear disease which is often wiped out from overuse of antibiotics and vaccines.
 I also consume bone broth, though not as regular now as when I was in healing.
 I also try to include at least 1 fermented food per day.

 As far as toiletries, cleaning products and cosmetics, I will not use any that are tested on animals or harmful for the environment when they are discarded.
 I am very strongly opposed to the unnecessary use of animals, and will only eat the animal protein and dairy that I need which is sourced as responsibly and ethically as is possible.

 Though I may be called hypocritical for eating meat while being ‘vegan’ in all other areas of my life, my defense is that I choose responsibly and consciously.
 In my opinion, the ‘vegans’ who still line up for their vaccines, are funding the GM industry by buying highly processed junk vegan products and blindly take medications are the most hypocritical.
-Yet it is these ‘vegans’ who often shout loudest and go preaching to those like me who make conscious decisions, but really they are seeing a reflection of their own frustrations at their own lack of integrity.
+Yet it is these ‘vegans’ who often shout loudest and go preaching to those like me who make conscious decisions, but in my opinion, thay are really seeing a reflection of their own frustrations at their own lack of integrity!